bvilledesis/bvilledesis-com/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Bartlesville Indian Association
-image: /img/home-jumbotron.jpg
+image: /img/bia-diwali-2018.png
-heading: Great coffee with a conscience
+heading: Serving in the Ville
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: Why BIA
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans